MetacityTools/Studio/README.md

 Prepare urban visualizations online.
 Load your data, align it, and export it for viewing online.

 -   works best with small to medium-sized datasets
--   allows yout to connect 3D models and tabular data
+-   allows yout to connect 3D models and metadata

 ## What formats can you load in?